ravinderdevesh/algo.h/README.md

-This is a directory where I will implement basic data structures and algorithms from scratch.
+**ALGO.H**

+This aims to be a library for users to use data structures from.

+Data structures implemented:

-Linked lists
+1. Linked lists
-Queue
-Stack
-Vector
+2. Vector*
+3. BST*